team999/G16RocketMonteCarlo/README.md

 e.g "java -jar SimulationGeneratorExecutable.jar src/main/resources/RocketDesign.ork src/main/resources/dummyData.csv output.csv 10 -v1 2"

+### FOR TESTING: If you would like to test our program, you can use find the above files in G16RocketMonteCarlo/src/main/resources/

 5. The command line will then output a lot of logging data and finally finish with "successfully written CSV data"